iTwin/appui/CONTRIBUTING.md

 - `appui-react` should contain exclusively layouts.
 These are the largest and most complicated components in AppUI.
 - `components-react` should contain exclusively widgets: smaller components that are used inside `appui-react`.
 Ideally should largely be combinations of iTwinUI components.
 - `core-react` marked to be decrepit at some point.
 Currently, houses the smallest components inside AppUI.
 Ideally, all of these components would be replaced with the latest iTwinUI components and the entire core-react could be deleted.
 Rely on this as little as possible.
-- `imodel-components-react/` contains components that require a 3D environment.
-Used exclusively for iModels.
+- `imodel-components-react` contains components and APIs that facilitate integration with an [iTwin.js library](https://www.itwinjs.org/).

 ### Common issues to solve